 Isn’t that the truth?
 Does this resonate with you?

-Recap: Three quick lessons on how to learn from mistakes.
+Recap: Three quick lessons on how to learn from your mistakes.

 - Don’t give up after it doesn’t work the first time.

 - Be prepared and test, test, test!
 No matter what you do in life.
 Here I shortcut the testing and it bit me in the butt.